 - High Halstow Hall - Thursday 16 December 2021, 1pm to 7pm

 - Hoo Church - Wednesday 5 January 2022, 11am to 3pm

 - Hundred of Hoo School Hoo, Hoo St Werburgh - Wednesday 5 January 2022, 5.30pm to 9pm

 - Frindsbury Extra Memorial Hall - Friday 7 January 2022, 2pm to 8pm.

-Shaping the future of Hoo
+About the future of Hoo

 If more homes are built on the Hoo Peninsula there will need to be improvements to roads, transport and environment to support this.

-It is essential that the necessary road, rail and environmental infrastructure in and around the Hoo peninsula is put in place for residents.
+It is essential that the necessary road, rail and environmental infrastructure in and around the Hoo Peninsula is put in place for residents.

 £63 million will be used for rail improvements to support new housing on the Hoo Peninsula.